 Together we profit through tackling this industry's greatest problem — the large working capital requirement of financing maturing stock.

-Industry broking data (2006-2015) from the Scotch Whisky Industry Review (supplied by kind permission of Alan S Gray).
-The data shown are net of storage costs, evaporation and inflation.
-(LPA = Litre of Pure Alcohol).
+Industry broking data from the Scotch Whisky Industry Review.
+The data shown are net of trading commission, storage costs and evaporation.

 Of course, we cannot guarantee you will make money.